Optimal Projected Variance Group-Sparse Block PCA: Defining Variance explained by non orthogonal components

 which corresponds to the upper bound required in property 2.

-In the general case of possibly non orthogonal loadings which satisfy only (\ref{500}) (\ref{522}), property 2 is not ensured anymore, as many authors have pointed out.
+In the general case of possibly non orthogonal loadings which satisfy only (\ref{500}) (\ref{522}), property 2 is not ensured anymore with this definition, as many authors have pointed out.
 For example, consider a matrix $A$ with three singular values $3,2,1$, and chose for $Z$ two linearly independant unit vectors close to the first right singular vector $\ww_{1}$.
-Then definition (\ref{520}) gives~:
+Then definition (\ref{520}) would give~:

-This contradicts both properties 1 and 2, \emph{which makes (\ref{520}) inadequate as a general definition of the explained variance}.
+This contradicts both properties 1 and 2, \emph{which makes (\ref{520}) inadequate as a general definition of variance}.

-However, from a statistical point of view, this definition continues to make perfect sense for the explained variance as long as the components are orthogonal, without pointing necessarily in the direction of left singular vectors~: the components correspond then to a block of independant variables, whose total variance is defined by (\ref{520}).
+However, this definition continues to make perfect sense for the variance as long as the components are orthogonal, without pointing necessarily in the direction of left singular vectors~: the components correspond then to a block of independant variables, whose total variance is defined by (\ref{520}).

-Hence a natural way to eliminate the redundancy caused by the orthogonality default of the components $Y$ \emph{and} to satisfy property 3 is to~: \begin{enumerate} \item \textbf{choose an \emph{orthogonal basis} $X$ of the subspace spanned by the components}~:
+Hence a natural way to eliminate the redundancy caused by the orthogonality default of the components $Y$ \emph{and} to satisfy property 3 is to~: \begin{enumerate} \item \textbf{choose a rule to associate to the components $Y$ an \emph{orthonormal basis} $X$ of $\spann\{Y\}$} that, loosely speaking, \textbf{ ``points in the direction of the components~$Y$''}~:

-Let $M$ be the matrix of the coordinates of $Y$ in the chosen $X$ basis~: A reasonnable criterion for the choice of the basis $X$ is to require that, loosely speaking, it ``points in the direction of the components $Y$''.
-We shall consider two such choices~: